 PEPs, as well as their families and persons known to be close associates, are required to be subject to enhanced scrutiny by regulated firms.
 Family members include spouses, parents, siblings, children, and the spouse’s parents or siblings.
 Close associates, on the other hand, are individuals known to have joint beneficial ownership of a legal entity or any other close business relationship.
 Individuals who have sole beneficial ownership of a legal entity which was set up for the benefit of the PEP also fall into this category.

-If a client does have a PEP status, this does not automatically signify guilt or suggest a link to money laundering activities; it simply means that appropriate due diligence and ongoing monitoring need to be conducted.
+If a client does have a PEP status, this does not automatically signify guilt or suggest a link to money laundering activities; it simply means that appropriate due diligence and ongoing monitoring need to be conducted, and the organisations risk appetite should be considered.

 Who should screen for PEPs?